BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Get the reader involved

-Consider asking questions before giving answers.
-This encourages self-sufficient thinking that will benefit readers more than cutting straight to the chase.
-You can also add work-sheets, to-do lists, do's and don'ts, and other instructive examples.
+The Design Guide is a set of recommended solutions and practices based on our research that should encourage self-sufficient thinking and creativity.
+Motivate people to think critically and inspire them to come up with their
+#### Show, don’t tell

+Feel free to reference other software using screenshots.
+Remember to indicate the product and version.
+Focus on what you like about them instead of what you don't like.

 #### Use the right medium

 A picture is worth a thousand words, but so are videos, interactive prototypes, diagrams, and more.
 Don't be afraid to try a different medium if you think it will inform better than text or a picture.
 If you'd like to help us create this kind of content, visit https://bitcoin.design/ and join our Slack.

-#### Show examples

-Feel free to reference other software using screenshots.
-Remember to indicate the product and version.
-Focus on what you like about them instead of what you don't like.

 #### Be humble